nips2017vigil/nips2017vigil.github.io/index.md

 Accepted papers will be made publicly available as a non-archival report, allowing future submissions to archival conferences or journals.

+Please submit your paper to the following address: nips2017vigil@gmail.com

 ## Detailed Description

 <div style="text-align: justify">